Carbon farming resources

 - California Native Plant Society – San Diego Chapter: organization dedicated to increasing understanding, appreciation and conservation of California’s fascinating variety of native plants in their natural environment and in horticultural settings.
 “Gardening with Natives” and “How-To Brochures” links on their website have lots of info on native plants and butterflies.

-- Recon Native Plants: a wholesale nursery specializing in growing California native plants.
+- Native West Nursery: a wholesale nursery specializing in growing California native plants.
 The nursery holds public plant sales four times per year.

 Milkweed seed sowing and plant care instructions: